alyssa-daigle/VLAP-Annual-Reports/README.md

 # VLAP Annual Report Generating Scripts

-This repository contains scripts used to streamline the Annual Report workflow by performing Mann-Kendall for trend analysis, generating all plots, and generating a report document for each VLAP sampling station using a single script.
+This repository contains scripts used to streamline the Annual Report workflow by cleaning the data, performing Mann-Kendall for trend analysis, generating all plots, and generating a report document for each VLAP sampling station.

+## Repo structure

+-  **`R`**: Contains all of the R scripts necessary to generate the reports.
+- **`config`**: Contains the config file, which sets all of the file paths and defines them in the environment.
+- **`data`**: Contains all the data files needed to generate the reports.
+Data files need up be updated each year with most recent data.
+Note that some files are not on repo due to file size restrictions.
+See **Data Files** below.
+- **`report_generation`**: Contains the Word Doc template and R markdown file to create the report documents.
+- **`special-cases`**: Contains data and scripts for "special case" lakes (i.e., short time series).
+- **`outputs`**: Not visible on repo.
+Contains a folder for each year.
+Within each year folder, contains the following folders:
+    -**`FINAL`**: Where the final annual report PDFs are stored.
+    -**`lake_excerpts`**: Where the Observations word docs are stored.
+    -**`mannkendall`**: Where the statistical results of the Mann-Kendall analysis are stored.
+    -**`plots`**: Where the plots for each station are stored, broken into separate folders for each plot type.
+    -**`report_drafts_ADA`**: Where the assembled report drafts are stored, generated from adding the Observations to the report templates.
+    -**`report-templates`**: Where the report templates are stored (Word Docs containing only titles/headers, data tables, and plots without personalized observations).
+    -**`tables`**: Where the MK trend summary and CYA tables are stored.

 ## Main Script